mrJayn/Portfolio-V2/src/content/text/experience.md

 slug: experience

-tabNames: [Summary, Jobs, Certifications]
+education:
+    university: University of Massachusetts Amherst
+    degree: B.S. in Chemical Engineering
+    dates: September 2015 - May 2020

-job_data:
+job_data: [
         [
-        [
             Rochester Electronics,
             ChemEng Electro-Plating Internship,
             May 2019 -Sept.
 2019,
             [
-                'While employed at Rochester Electronics, I would conduct experiments, gather data, and present statistical models, in order to help construct/incorperate a new electroplating process.
-This process would be using a Nickel / Tin alloy solution, and was planned on being implemented into full production.',

-                'Some other duties I performed included precision measurements of hermatically promised components using an XRF to measure, thickness of the deposition.
-I performed calibration for the baking-clips used on the silicon die to be etched, and also created multiple ease-of-use macros using VBA.', ],
+                'Rochester Electronics is the worlds single largest conitnuous provider of semiconductors.
+While employed there, I mainly conducted batch experiments, collected data, analyzed said data, and communicated the results, the statistical models, and further recommendations moving ahead.', 'More specifically, I conducted small-scale experiments revolving an electroplating process using a Nickel/Tin based solution.
+This process was due to be implemented in the near future and required addittional assessment of ideal conditions, some of which being: electrical current across the anode/electrode through the chemical solution, agitation rate of parts during deposition, and correct concentrations to produced the desired deposition thickness.
+My  experiments and research data helped the department to begin full scale implementation.', 'Some more curious of the duties I carried out on a daily basis included
+                - quality assurance using XRF (X-ray fluorescence)
+                - tensile calibration for silicon die baking-clips
+                - Creation of simple brute-force macros in VBA, that transfered data from a particular intruments API to excel. ', ],
         ],
         [